Connect with us

 This study revealed something new about how complex feelings are formed in the brain, but there is much more to learn.

-Mixed emotions are so interesting, in part, because of their potential role during important events.
-Sometimes, mixed emotions you cope with big changes and turn into cherished memories.
-For example, you may experience both positive and negative feelings when your friends throw a big going away party before you move to another for your dream job.
+Mixed emotions are so interesting, in part, because of their potential role during important life events.
+Sometimes, mixed emotions help you cope with big changes and turn into cherished memories.
+For example, you may experience both positive and negative feelings when your friends throw a big going away party before you move to another city for your dream job.

 Other times, mixed emotions are an ongoing source of distress.
 Even if you know you should break up with a romantic partner, that doesn’t mean all the positive feelings you have about them automatically go away, or that a split won’t bring some pain.